 Table 2 provides the annual total count for each of the eight game and eight non-game waterbird species targeted in previous Summer Waterbird Counts, along with the number of wetlands counted.
-These data show that the number of surveyed wetlands peaked in the 1989-1993 period and declined thereafter, but has now stabilised at between 126 and 144 wetlands (apart from 2020 which suffered from exceptional circumstances as discussed above).

-The numbers of priority wetlands in each DELWP region and the number that were surveyed in 2020 are shown in Table 3.
-The DELWP Grampians Region did not participate in the survey, despite having the equal highest number of priority wetlands.
+These data show that the number of surveyed wetlands peaked in the 1989-1993 period and declined thereafter but has now stabilised at between 126 and 155 wetlands (apart from 2020 which suffered from the exceptional circumstances associated with the Covid19 pandemic).
+The numbers of priority wetlands in each DELWP region and the number that were surveyed in 2021 are shown in Table 3.